chat-sdk/chat-sdk-ios/README.md

 ##### Consulting services

 We are specialists in real-time application development including: Firebase, Firestore, XMPP and WebRTC for iOS and Android.
-If you need help integrating the Chat SDK with your app or another app development project email us at [team@chatsdk.co](mailto: team@chatsdk.co).
+If you need help integrating the Chat SDK with your app or another app development project email us at [team@sdk.chat](mailto: team@sdk.chat).

 ## Running the demo project
 This repository contains a fully functional version of the Chat SDK which is configured using our Firebase account and social media logins.
 This is great way to test the features of the Chat SDK before you start itegrating it with your app.